 General Meeting – Every company must hold one annual general meeting, which can be held in Malta or abroad, in addition to any other meetings held during the year.
 The first general meeting must be held no later than 18 months after the company is formed.
 No more than 15 months may elapse between one general meeting and the next one.
 A corporate shareholder would have to appoint a corporate representative to sign documents on behalf of the company, individual shareholders may appoint proxies to attend on their behalf.

 Re-domiciliation – Inward and outward re-domiciliation is allowed.

 Compliance – Limited companies are required to include financial statements audited or certified by officially authorized auditors or accountants and a declaration on the Income Tax Return.
-This requirements also applies on companies with no taxable income or dormant companies.
+This requirements also apply to companies with no taxable income or dormant companies.

 Directors are required to file to the Registrar a copy of the company’s annual accounts laid before the company in general meeting, together with a copy of the auditor’s report and the directors’ report.

-Audit and director's report requirements may be waived for companies that qualify as small company.
+Audit and director's report requirements may be waived for a company that qualifies as a small company.

 Limited companies are required to submit annually an Annual Return to the Registrar of Companies.
 Annual returns of the company are calculated according to the authorized share capital.